runtimeverification/evm-semantics/proofs/erc20/README.md

 callData: #abiCallData("totalSupply", .TypedArgs)
 ```

-`<localMem>` cell specifies that the local memory is empty in the beginning, but in the end it will contain some contents including the return value `TOTAL`, the total supply.
+`<localMem>` cell specifies that the local memory is empty in the beginning, but in the end, it will contain some contents including the return value `TOTAL`, the total supply.

-The other entries are captured by the wildcard symbol `_`, meaning that they are not relevant for the functional correctness.
+The other entries are represented by the wildcard symbol `_`, meaning that they are not relevant to the correctness.

 ```
 localMem: